MCV-2024-C1-Project/Team4/README.md

     # Reshape descriptors to a 2D array and convert to float32 for compatibility
     return descs.reshape(-1, descs.shape[2]).astype(np.float32)
 ```

+### Task 2: Find tentative matches based on similarity of local appearance and verify matches

 ## Team Members